 Capital Projects Fund - The Capital Projects Fund accounts for the revenues and expenditures associated with the purchase, construction, and major repair of capital assets.
-The primary sources of revenue are investment earnings and transfers from other funds.
+The primary source of revenue is investment earnings.

 Construction Fund - The Construction Fund accounts for the acquisition and construction of major capital facilities.
-The primary sources of revenue are connection charges, investment earnings, and transfers from other funds.
+The primary sources of revenue are investment earnings and transfers from other funds.